 Articles from this blog have been featured on The Huffington Post, TechCrunch, All Things D, paidContent and CNBC.com, among others, and the work has been discussed by journalism schools and thought leaders including the Society for Scholarly Publishing and The Poynter Institute.

 About Ben Elowitz

-Ben Elowitz is co-founder and CEO of Wetpaint, a technology platform company that is reinventing the media model on the social web.
-The company attracts more than 15 million unique visitors monthly on its platform.
-In addition to Digital Quarters, he writes Media Success, a bold and forthright newsletter for digital media thought leaders.
-His work has been featured in FORTUNE, TechCrunch, All Things D, The Huffington Post, Forbes, TIME, CNNMoney, paidContent, and CNBC.com among others.
-Prior to Wetpaint, Ben co-founded Blue Nile (NILE), the largest online retailer of luxury goods.
-Ben was also an early employee at Fatbrain.com (FATB), an ecommerce company that went public in 1998 and was sold to Barnes & Noble in 1999.
+Ben is the President of Wetpaint, a company that is revolutionizing media with its expertise in social publishing.
+The company—cofounded by Ben—attracts more than 12 million unique visitors monthly to its Wetpaint Entertainment media property, which offers audiences their daily fix of entertainment and celebrity news.
+Ben is a thought leader in the media industry and the author of Media Success (an invitation-only newsletter for digital leaders) and Digital Quarters, a blog about the future of digital media and the steps the publishing industry must take to reach new heights.
+His work has been featured on CNNMoney, TechCrunch, All Things D, The Huffington Post, Forbes, Fortune, and CNBC.com, among others.
+Prior Wetpaint, Ben co-founded Blue Nile (NILE), the largest online retailer of luxury goods; and was an early employee at Fatbrain.com (FATB), an ecommerce company that went public in 1998 and was sold to Barnes & Noble in 1999.
 Ben holds a B.S. in Electrical Engineering/Computer Science and a B.A. in Applied Mathematics from the University of California, Berkeley.
-He is an angel investor in a number of media and ecommerce companies and is a frequent conference speaker on digital media, social content, and entrepreneurship.
+He is an angel investor in a number of media, e-commerce, and device companies and is a frequent conference speaker on digital media, social content, and entrepreneurship.